 Login to the ServiceDesk Plus application using the user name and password of an admin user.

 Click the Admin tab in the header pane.

-By default, all notifications are sent in Rich text format.
-Clicking on Plain text formatting button will switch all the notifications in Plain text format.
+By default, all notifications are sent in Rich text formatting.
+Click the Plain Text format button to convert all the notifications into Plain text format.